Banking as a service: Europe

 In Europe, BaaS for fintechs is overseen by the Payment Services Directive (PSD, 2007/64/EC) and its 2nd amendment (PSD2) that was adopted in November 2015.
 Banking licenses are overseen by competent national authorities in accordance to Directive 2013/36/EU and Article 14 of Regulation (EU) No 1024/2013.
 The eIDAS regulation provides requirements for authentication and electronic identification and trust services for electronic transactions throughout the entire end-to-end process.
 Additional oversight for financial and insurance transactions are provided through Directive 2004/39/EC and Directive 2016/97/EU.

 United States

-In the United States, banks are highly regulated at both the state and federal levels.
-Regulators have issued supervisory guidance on arrangements with third-parties.
-A number of enforcement actions have been issued against banks involved in BaaS.
+In the United States, banking-as-a-service arrangements are regulated at both the state and federal levels.
+Banks remain responsible for oversight of third-party partners, including compliance, consumer protection, anti-money laundering controls, and operational resilience.
+U.S. regulators have issued supervisory guidance on bank-fintech partnerships, and several enforcement actions have involved BaaS programs.

-A major failure of BaaS provider Synapse led to significant loss of customer funds.
+The collapse of middleware provider Synapse in 2024 led to disruption and loss of funds for users of many BaaS platforms leading to increased scrutiny of record-keeping and partner oversight in BaaS models.

 Brazil

 In Brazil, BaaS is regulated by the Brazilian Central Bank within the rules of a Payment Institution.
 The best known BaaS' fintechs providers in Brazil are Matera, Zoop, Dock, and S3 Bank.